Building Beamo - fully managed digital signage for local businesses

 About this project

-The target customers are cafes, gyms, salons, medical practices, and retail.
-Businesses with foot traffic and a TV they're not using well.
+The target customers are cafes, gyms, salons, and medical practices - businesses with foot traffic and a TV they're not fully using.

 The Challenge